 Using purple sprouting broccoli stems adds bulk to the paste, which ensures all pieces of pasta will be generously lubricated.
 You can ‘forage’ for wild garlic at the likes of Elsey and Bent, Ted’s Veg, Turnips and Paul Wheeler.

-Though written specifically for this post, this dish illustrates the style of thinking, shopping and cooking behind the recipes that will go into in the new Borough Market Cookbook—Recipes and Stories from a year at the Market, authored by myself in close collaboration with the Market.
+Though written specifically for this post, this dish illustrates the style of thinking, shopping and cooking behind the recipes that will go into in The Borough Market Cookbook—Recipes and stories from a year at the Market, authored by myself in close collaboration with the Market.

 300g purple sprouting broccoli